 Fall protection equipment includes lanyards, anchors, anchor points, safety harnesses, ropes, and more.
 For every category, there is an innumerable amount of manufacturers for each product.
 You may find that one manufacturer has an anchor for far less than the manufacturer that you use for other fall protection equipment, but we advise that you don’t mix and match equipment.
 If you need guidance on fall protection equipment, visit OSHA’s website or contact one of our knowledgeable attorneys on an OSHA fall protection plan.

 Can I Use Different Manufacturer’s Fall Protection Equipment Together?

-Purchasing an entire system from one vendor will allow you to ensure that lanyards, connectors, lifelines, deceleration devices, and harnesses are all compatible.
-It is in you and your employees best interest to stick with a single vendor.
+Purchasing an entire system from one vendor will ensures that lanyards, connectors, lifelines, deceleration devices, and harnesses are all compatible.
+It is in your and your employees best interest to stick with a single vendor.
 Although it is possible to assemble a complete system from multiple vendors, you should avoid this altogether, or at least, use extreme caution when doing so.
 Some items may fit parts of your fall protection equipment and not others.
-Using a single brand may be more costly but it will also be beneficial if legal issues arise.
+Using a single brand may be more costly but it will also be beneficial in the event that a legal issue arises.

 It is the company’s responsibility to assure equipment quality and capability.
 Companies are not required to test their equipment to work universally with all products, in fact, they only test them with their current line of products.

 In 29 CFR 1926.502(d)(6)(v), OSHA states that you can use products from different vendors as long as you are completely sure there is nothing in their design that would make them incompatible.